CUBA THE COUNTRY

 I have heard that I can exchange Euro or Canadian Dollars at a better rate in Cuba.
 Do you suggest this?

-Yes, that is true, however you may want to consider the exchange rates between your currency to Euro / Canadian Dollar and then to Cuban Convertible Peso.
-If your native currency is not the Euro or Canadian Dollar, you will have to exchange twice on the front-end and twice on the back-end, so it is likely not that much of a difference between converting USD to CUC.
+Yes, that is true, however you may want to consider the exchange rates between your currency to Euro / Canadian Dollar and then to Cuban Peso (CUP).
+If your native currency is not the Euro or Canadian Dollar, you will have to exchange twice on the front-end and twice on the back-end, so it is likely not that much of a difference between converting USD to CUP.
 Long story short, count your conversion fees and add them up to see if they are greater than 13% and weigh whether it is worth it to you or not.

 How much spending money should I bring to Cuba?